 Variations of the Speedmaster Professional 145.022

-There are a couple of different versions of the Omega Speedmaster Professional 145.022 and especially if you are willing to also include gold and bi-color versions, it can get really interesting.
+There are a couple of different versions of the Omega Speedmaster Professional 145.022.
+Especially if you are willing to also include gold and bi-color versions, it can get really interesting.
 In 1969 Omega introduced the often discussed Speedmaster Pro Apollo XI commemorative edition, with a production run of 1,014 pieces only.
-This is also a reference 145.022, but with “BA” as a prefix.
+This is also a reference 145.022, but with “BA” (yellow gold) as a prefix.
 You will find more information about this model in the article we did on all the gold Speedmaster Professional models.
 Then there is the bi-color model, indicated with “DD” before the reference number, click here.